Souad Massi: Personal life

-Souad Massi currently lives in Paris, France with her two daughters Inji and Amira.
+Massi currently lives in Paris, France with her two daughters Inji and Amira.
 She is a fan of Leonard Cohen and has listed the music from AC/DC and INXS as having been among her formative influences.

 Solo career

 In 1999, Massi was invited to perform at the Femmes d'Algérie ("Women of Algeria") festival in Paris, which led to a recording contract with Island Records.
 In June 2001, she released her solo debut album, Raoui ("Storyteller"), which Allmusic compared to 1960s American folk music.
 Sung mostly in French and Arabic, the album became a critical and commercial success in France.
 The following year, she was nominated for "Best Newcomer" at the Radio 3 World Music Awards.

 In 2003, she released her second album, Deb ("Heartbroken").
 The album's lyrics were more personal, rather than political, and it became one of the most successful North African albums worldwide.
 Three years later, Massi released her third album, Mesk Elil ("Honeysuckle").
 The album expanded on the themes of love and loss that had been explored on Deb, and featured duets with Daby Toure and Rabah Khalfa.
 She was the Italian variety show's guest star "Non facciamoci prendere dal panico" in 2006 by Italian singer and showman Gianni Morandi.

 In 2010, she released her fourth studio album Ô Houria.
 This album was produced by Francis Cabrel and Francoise Michel.
 It features Paul Weller on piano and vocals on its closing song.
+In 2023, her album Sequana was distinguished with the German Record Critics' Award.